-What are the odds you’ll get married?
-And what are the odds of a divorce?
-As it turns out, statistics on these two questions are something the National Center for Health Statistics and the US Census Bureau have spent a lot of time collecting.
-For decades, they've gathered information on almost every factor that can affect marriage and divorce.
-Here are some of the more interesting statistics about marriage and divorce:
+Ever wondered what the odds of getting married or divorced are?
+Looking at marriage and divorce statistics can give you a good idea.
+And as it turns out, information on marriage and divorce is something that the National Center for Health Statistics and the US Census Bureau have spent a lot of time collecting.
+Here's some of the more interesting statistics:

 Compared to women in 2002:

 More people are cohabiting (living together).
 Compared to 1995: